 Don’t repeat your resume.
 Your cover letter is supposed to add information, not repeat it.
 Your resume already lists your past experiences.
 In your cover letter, focus on connecting those experiences to the job you are applying for.
 For example “As you can see from my enclosed resume, I worked as a [title] at [company] for close to five years.
 In that role, I learned ……… which I believe will help me be successful as your [new job title].”

 Answer questions the reader might have.
 Imagine reading your resume as a recruiter – what questions do you have after you’ve finished it?
 Your cover letter is a great place to answer those questions.
 Are you moving and looking for a job in your new city?
-Make sure that your cover letter explains when you are moving and how soon you will be available to work.
+Make sure that your it explains when you are moving and how soon you will be available to work.
 Did you take a break between jobs to go back to school?
 Since resumes are typically written in chronological order, these things are not always clear in a resume.
 Highlight the reason for the break, and why you decided to go back to school, in your cover letter.

 Don’t try to sound fancy.
 Use a straightforward, descriptive language in your cover letter and resume, but don’t try to add weight to your letter by using fancy words.
 If your habitual correspondence include superfluous and elaborate verbiage just be aware that over-using the thesaurus can make your letter sound stuffy and unnatural.